yndajas/Algorithms/README.md

 <b>Implementations:</b> JavaScript

-Print a chessboard (using "#" and "_" to represent black and white cells) in the console, optionally of a custom size.
+Print a chessboard (using "#" and "_" to represent black and white cells) in the console.
+Optioanlly customise board size and the strings that appear in alternating cells.

 ### Count unique values